-“I’m not leaving him,” I say gently, “and if he’s going to wake up in the morning, then I’ll be here when he wakes up,” I say, standing next to his bed.
-Grace nods.
+“I’m not leaving him,” I say gently, “and if he’s going to wake up in the morning, then I’ll be here when he does,” I say, standing next to his bed.
+Grace sighs and nods.

 “Very well,” she says.
 “There is a blanket and pillow in that cabinet.
-I am going home because I have to be back on shift in the morning.
+I’m going home because I have to be back on shift in the morning.
 You’ll call me if you need anything?”